Nightmares vs. Night Terrors: What’s the Difference & What to Do?

 If nightmares are frequent, you might want to experiment with an earlier bedtime, especially after particularly active days.

-Night terrors are episodes of partial arousal from deep non-REM sleep, not dreams.
+Night terrors are episodes of partial arousal from deep non-REM sleep.
+They aren’t dreams.
 They tend to happen early in the night and are far more distressing for parents than for children.

 They most commonly affect children between 3 and 6 years old, though they can occur anytime from age 1 through adolescence.
 Only about 3–6% of children experience them, which is why it’s important to identify them correctly and differentiate them from nightmares.